-Overhead and other factors of larger organization means most of the money you donate doesn’t really go to help others as much as keeping a large machine running.
+Overhead and other factors of larger organization means most of the money you donate doesn’t go to help others as much as keeping a large machine running.
 I assisted in research for what programs worked and what was a waste of money.
-We found small local programs were 10 times more efficient and worked far better than larger programs.
-In fact large programs were often counter productive.
-If you want to donate it’s always best to donate your personal time first, to actively be part of the process so you can better understand and connect to what what matters to you most in life.
-Then if you do want to donate money, small organizations typically are far better and it’s easier to see the results from what you donate.
+We found small local programs were ten times more efficient and worked far better than larger programs.
+In fact, large programs were often counter productive.
+If you want to donate it’s always best to donate your personal time first, to actively be part of the process so you can better understand and connect to what matters to you most in life.
+Then if you do want to donate money, small organizations typically are far better, and it’s easier to see the results from what you donate.

 2) Waiting for others to save you.

-Life isn’t fair, life is what you actively make it to be.
+Life isn’t fair; life is what you actively make it to be.
 To wait to be saved is to become a victim of the times.
 To do nothing in times of change is to be left out.
-In Taoism we teach to minimize action to maximize results.
-The time to maximize actions are withing times of greatest change.
+In Taoism, we teach to minimize action to maximize results.
+The time to maximize actions are within times of greatest change.
 This allows a person to use the momentum of the times to achieve more amazing results.
-We are within times of change, act in a way not to prevent change, but to work with change to achieve what in essence, what in by nature you truly want to become in life.
+We are within times of change, act in a way not to prevent change, but to work with the change to achieve what in essence, you truly want to become in life.